-distribution systemsare uniform across the manufacturers: the distributors are required to have one or more brick and mortar shops, those shops are required to have trained personnel and to provide pre-sale services, there must be a specialised area in the shop devoted to the sales of the product, and a minimum size for this area is specified.
-The shop is required to sell a wide range of the brand in question and to display the product in an attractive manner, the shop must be located in a commercial street, and the product must represent at least 30% of the total turnover of the shop.
-In general, the same distributor is authorised for all five brands.
-The two brands which do not use selective distribution usually sell through less specialised retailers with lower service levels.
+with lower service levels.
 The market is stable, both on the supply and on the demand side, and there is strong product differentiation with brand image being important.
 The five market leaders have strong brand images acquired through advertising and sponsoring, whereas the two smaller manufacturers have a strategy of cheaper products, with no strong brand image.

-On this market, access to the five leading brands by general price discounters and pure online distributors is denied.
+In this market, access to the five leading brands by general price discounters and pure online distributors is denied.
 This is because the requirement that the product represents at least 30% of the activity of the distributors and the criteria on presentation and pre-sales services rule out most price discounters from the network of authorised distributors.
 Moreover, the requirement to have one or more brick and mortar shops excludes pure online distributors from the network.
 As a consequence, consumers have no choice but to buy the five leading brands in high service/high price shops.
 This leads to reduced inter-brand competition between the five leading brands.
 The fact that the two smallest brands can be bought in low service/low price shops does not compensate for this, because the brand image of the five market leaders is much better.
 Inter-brand competition is also limited through multiple dealerships.
 Even though there exists some degree of intra-brand competition and the number of distributors is not directly limited, the criteria for admission are strict enough to lead to a small number of distributors for the five leading brands in each territory.

 The efficiencies associated with such quantitative selective distribution systems are low: the product is not very complex and does not justify a particularly high service.
-Unless the manufacturers can prove that there are clear efficiencies associated with their selective distribution system, it is likely that the block exemption will have to be withdrawn, due to the presence of cumulative restrictive effects resulting in less choice and higher prices for consumers.
+Unless the manufacturers can prove that there are clear efficiencies associated with their selective distribution system, it is likely that the benefit of the block exemption will have to be withdrawn, due to the presence of cumulative anti-competitive effects resulting in less choice and higher prices for consumers.

 Franchising

-Franchise agreements contain licences of intellectual property rights relating in particular to trademarks or signs and know-how for the use and distribution of goods or services.
-In addition to the licence of IPRs, the franchisor usually provides the franchisee during the lifetime of the agreement with commercial or technical assistance.
+Franchise agreements contain licences of IPRs relating, in particular, to trademarks or signs and know-how for the use and distribution of goods or services.
+In addition to the licence of IPRs, the franchisor usually provides the franchisee with commercial or technical assistance during the lifetime of the agreement.
 The licence and the assistance are integral components of the business method being franchised.
 The franchisor is in general paid a franchise fee by the franchisee for the use of the particular business method.
 Franchising may enable the franchisor to establish, with limited investments, a uniform network for the distribution of its products.
-In addition to the provision of the business method, franchise agreements usually contain a combination of different vertical restraints concerning the products being distributed, in particular selective distribution, non- compete obligations, exclusive distribution or weaker forms thereof.
+In addition to the provision of the business method, franchise agreements usually contain a combination of various vertical restraints concerning the products being distributed, for instance selective distribution and/or non- compete obligations.